Chapter 13 Some special designs

 ## [1] 7.965775

-The same results can be obtained with regression analysis, but we can also use the number of referrals as weight.
-The latter is the preferred analysis on practice level, as it takes into account the different sample sizes in the different practices.
+The same results can be obtained with regression analysis, where we can also use the number of referrals as weight.
+The latter is the preferred analysis on practice level, as it takes into account the different cluster sizes (number of patients included per practice).

 result <- lm(Percentage ~ Group, data = CRT)